MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 1. Get your FASTQ files

   Your raw data will always come in FASTQ format.
-The number of FASTQ files will really depend on many things
+The number of FASTQ files will depend on many things
   including:

   - Number of samples